 What can I say, do you think I ever believed that I would start doing squats at the age of 55?

 But I did and the experience has made me a believer.

-Instead of going to the gym to do wrist curls or bicep curls, why not use the time there for the most full-body movements that you do?
+Instead of going to the gym to do wrist curls or bicep curls, why not use the time there for the most effective full-body workouts that you can do?

 Squats and deadlifts are for lower body days, which for me is usually Monday, Wednesday, and Friday.

 For squats, I like to do 5 sets of 5 repetitions and gradually increase the weight.

 Do not worry, if you never did squats before, you are not going to be able to walk the first week or so after starting your squat program.

 As with deadlifts, you must make sure to use good form for squats, deadlifts, and pushups.